the-sett/elm-syntax-dsl/README.md

 Broken stuff:

 * Escaping in Strings has some issues (" and \n, others?)
-* Needs brackets in signatures around functions.
-* Needs brackets in signatures around nested type arguments that have arguments - List (Maybe String)

 * Multi-line strings do something very weird (issue is in elm-syntax).
 * End-line comments are deleted (as not supported well by `elm-syntax`).